 No, the Silhouette Cameo 4 does not currently have a tool for embossing paper, card stock or any other material.

-While the toolset for the Cameo 4 (released in late 2019) includes a new rotary blade for fabric and a Kraft blade for cutting thick materials, the Cameo 4’s toolset does not include an embossing tool.
+When considering a cutter for paper craft projects, a smart question to ask is “Can the Silhouette Cameo 4 emboss paper?”
+The toolset for the Cameo 4 includes a rotary blade for fabric and a Kraft blade for cutting thick materials.
+But the Cameo 4’s toolset does not include an embossing tool.

 Silhouette’s embossing solution is the Curio machine.
 The Curio is designed to compliment the company’s flagship craft cutters with features like embossing, stippling and etching.